Environments

 Creating an Environment

 Click Create Environment and provide a name.
-If your project has a Git repository connected, you can optionally link a Git branch to the environment.
+If your project has a Git repository connected, you can link a Git branch to the environment.
 Otherwise, the environment will use CLI deployments.

 | Field | Description |